sinovation/ZEN/README.md

 # ZEN

 ZEN is a BERT-based Chinese **(Z)** text encoder **E**nhanced by **N**-gram representations, where different combinations of characters are considered during training.
 The potential word or phrase boundaries are explicitly pre-trained and fine-tuned with the character encoder (BERT).
 ZEN incorporates the comprehensive information of both the character sequence and words or phrases it contains.
-ZEN is tested on a series of Chinese NLP tasks, where it requires less resource than other published encoders, and achieves state-of-the-art performance on most tasks.
+The structure of ZEN is illustrated in the figure below.